 Among other things, HIPAA sets certain rules and standards to websites and their functional components aimed at ensuring the security of PHI both at rest and in transit.
 Websites are included in the category of “business associates” and are required to comply.
 Any website that stores, collects or transmits PHI is subject to HIPAA rules.

-Quickblox communication products are an excellent solution for all online customer services and communities including those operating in the healthcare industry.
-Therefore, we have adapted our practices to the HIPAA requirements to make sure that our products are HIPAA-compliant and that any information that can be described as PHI is properly protected.
+QuickBlox communication products are an excellent solution for all online customer services and communities including those operating in the healthcare industry.
+We have adapted our practices to the HIPAA requirements to make sure that our products are HIPAA-compliant and that any information that can be described as PHI is properly protected.

-To ensure HIPAA compliance in respect of protecting data at rest, Quickblox uses encryption of the storage volumes used in building its cloud infrastructures.
-We encrypt both the storages attached to EC2 instances hosting the application and the RDS instances storing the database.
+To ensure HIPAA compliance in respect of protecting data at rest, QuickBlox uses encryption of storage volumes used in building its cloud infrastructures.
+We encrypt both storages attached to EC2 instances hosting the application and the RDS instances storing the database.

 We use AWS encryption protocols created with the focus on HIPAA compliance and capable of protecting data during its entire lifecycle.